Is Intermittent Fasting Good for Your Heart?

 What are the Side Effects?

 Intermittent fasting doesn’t have life-threatening or serious side effects.
 Typically, the most common side effects of fasting include hunger, fatigue, low blood sugar, and possible changes in your bowel movements while your body adjusts.
 Intermittent fasting has more benefits than risks when it comes to your heart health.
+Finding the right intermittent fasting plan that fits your lifestyle best is important.
+Take our quiz and find what works best for you.

 While short-term fasting is safe, longer fasts can cause you to have an electrolyte imbalance, and depleted sodium, potassium, magnesium, and calcium left.
 If that’s left untreated you could develop arrhythmias, or an irregular heartbeat.